sparkfabrik/company-playbook/content/resources/role-iac-mid-developer.md

 * To follow our procedures and match our quality standards.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To seek assistance when the need is, not trying to shine by self-love or obstinacy.
-* To deliver software solutions to our customers by completing assigned tasks.

 ## Values